College in the USA

 WHERE WOULD I LIVE?

-At College in the US you will be provided with accommodation, which will be on campus in dormitories in your first year.
+You will be provided with accommodation, which will be on campus in dormitories in your first year.
 As you move through the years, you may get the chance to be in an apartment with friends off campus if preferred, however there will always be options on campus.
 Read more on our blog about Accommodation at College.

 Student accommodation (dorm room) at Santa Clara University, California